Main

 We will develop and promote technologies and new businesses that reduce environmental impact.

-We will set environmental targets, build a robust environmental management system to achieve them, and pursue continuous improvement and appropriate governance through periodic review.
+We will set environmental targets, build a robust environmental management system to achieve them, and pursue continuous improvement and an appropriate sustainable governance structure through periodic review.

 Stakeholder Engagement

-We will place importance on stakeholder dialogue, and appropriately address environmental issues relevant to our business activities.
+We will place importance on stakeholder dialogue, and appropriately address environmental challenges relevant to our business activities.

 Remedy